armedbear/abcl/contrib/abcl-asdf/README.markdown

     CL-USER> (require :abcl-asdf)

-ABCL specific contributions to ASDF system definition mainly concerned with finding JVM artifacts such as jar archives to be dynamically loaded.
+ABCL-ASDF contains ABCL specific contributions to ASDF system definition mainly concerned with finding JVM artifacts such as jar archives.
+ABCL-ASDF uses the Aether libraries of the Maven build tool to locate and download artifacts from its distributed POM graph.
+If Maven is not installed on your local system, the function ABCL-ASDF:INSTALL-LOCAL-MAVEN can be used to install a version under the local XDG hierarchy.

 Example 1
 ---------